Abd al-Aziz ibn Marwan: Early life and career

 Abd al-Aziz was the son of a prominent Umayyad statesman, Marwan ibn al-Hakam, and one of his wives, Layla bint Zabban ibn al-Asbagh of the Banu Kalb tribe.
 Abd al-Aziz may have visited Egypt when the province was governed by Maslama ibn Mukhallad (667–682), the appointee of Mu'awiya I, founder of the Umayyad Caliphate.
 In 682, Abd al-Aziz was part of an embassy, alongside his elder half-brother Abd al-Malik, sent by Marwan to the anti-Umayyad rebel Abd Allah ibn al-Zubayr in Mecca.
 When the people of Medina, home to the Umayyad family, rebelled against Mu'awiya's successor, Caliph Yazid I, and besieged the Umayyads in 683, Abd al-Aziz is not mentioned as being present.
 The historian Wilhelm Barthold speculates he could have been in Egypt at the time.

 Ibn al-Zubayr declared himself and gained wide recognition as caliph after the death of Yazid in 683.
 In the summer of 684, when Marwan was elected caliph by pro-Umayyad loyalist tribes in Syria, chief among them the Banu Kalb, Abd al-Aziz was in his father's company.
 He fought alongside his father and the Banu Kalb against the supporters of Ibn al-Zubayr in Syria, al-Dahhak ibn Qays al-Fihri and the Qays tribes, at the subsequent Battle of Marj Rahit near Damascus in August.
 Abd al-Aziz was thrown off his horse during the battle, which ended in a crushing Umayyad–Kalbite victory.
-Afterward, he played a leading role in Marwan's conquest of Egypt from its Zubayrid governor Abd al-Rahman ibn Utba, serving as the commander of a contingent which crossed into the province through the Sinai Peninsula, via the Red Sea port town of Ayla.
+Afterward, he played a leading role in Marwan's conquest of Egypt from its Zubayrid governor Ibn Jahdam, serving as the commander of a contingent which crossed into the province through the Sinai Peninsula, via the Red Sea port town of Ayla.
 There, he confronted Ibn Jahdam and his deputy Zuhayr ibn Qays, with the latter later defecting to Abd al-Aziz.
 After Marwan returned to Syria, he designated Abd al-Malik as his successor, to be followed by Abd al-Aziz.
 Abd al-Malik acceded as caliph upon Marwan's death in April 685.

 Governor of Egypt

 Abd al-Aziz is most notable for his twenty-year-long tenure as governor (āmīr) of Egypt, from 685 CE (AH 65) until his death in 705 CE (AH 86).
-He was placed in the post by Marwan after the Marwan departed Egypt for Syria in February 685.
+He was placed in the post by Marwan after Marwan departed Egypt for Syria in February 685.
 He enjoyed wide autonomy in the governance of Egypt, and functioned as a de facto viceroy of the country.
 Abd al-Aziz also supervised the completion of the Muslim conquest of North Africa; he appointed Musa ibn Nusayr to his post as governor of Ifriqiya.